urveeausekar/xv6_signals/README.md

 	to jump back into the kernel after the user defined signal handler has run, and to restore original user context.
 Therefore, the user should never actually call the function sigreturn.

+Files Modified :

+	defs.h
+	proc.h
+		struct proc modified
+	proc.c
+		- userinit
+		- fork
+		- allocproc
+		- wait
+	sysproc.c
+		- sys_sleep
+	exec.c
+		- exec
+	syscall.c
+	syscall.h
+	user.h
+	usys.S
+		- Standard wrappers for syscalls added.
+		- The wrapper for the syscall signal has been modified to set up the stack in such a way that allows the signal trampoline to run later if required. trap.c trap
+	Makefile

+Files Added :
+	signal.h
+		- Contains the signal number definitions, typedefs required for signals, etc.
+		- User should include signal.h to access these typedefs and functions. signal.c
+		- Contains code for all the system calls, and for kernel functions issig and psig syssignal.c
+		- Contains the entry points which are called on syscall, which in turn call the functions defined in the kernel.
+		- As sysproc.c is for proc.c, so is syssignal.c for signal.c.
+	jmptohandler.S
+		- To jump back to the userspace and to the user defined signal handler and start running the user-defined handler.
+		- Jumps from kernel mode to user mode. restoreuser.S
+		- To restore user context after user-defined handler has started running and jump to where the user process was when it was interrupted.
+		- Jumps from kernel mode to user mode. signaltest.c
+		- A test suite to see if the added functions run properly.
+This is user space code. documentation
+		- A quick overview of the functionality provided to the user by the system calls added.

 References